 After two years of giving up on Bible school and hearing Pastors announcing that all the churches with Pastors who do not have credentials must stop operating, I tried to search for an online Bible college again.
 One click, Christian Leaders Institute appeared.

-When I opened to check the organization, I had so many questions, but the main one was, can something this nice, well-organized institute be free?
+When I opened to check the organization, I had so many questions, but the main one was, can something like this nice, well-organized Institute be free?
 After I was enrolled in 2016, right then, I committed myself.
 Night and day, I studied the materials provided and finished the quizzes.

 The organization of the Institute makes me feel that I am no longer in my room but in a classroom at a college learning.
 The contact with highly qualified lecturers through videos and the hands-on activities in sermon preparation and preaching has really helped me.
 Materials are adequate and readily available.
 Studying with CLI is like you have your own more than enough personal library with all the materials needed for the courses.
 There are no other expenses in looking for the materials, it is really free training.
 The other part is the friendliness and helpfulness of the help desk team.
 They have been quick in responding to my challenges.
 God bless this team.